jbferet/prospect/paper/paper.md

 ## PROSPECT inversion using the full spectral information

-The spectral domains covered by `SpecPROSPECT` and the leaf optical properties are expected to match when performing inversion on the full spectral domain covered by the data.
+The spectral domains covered by `SpecPROSPECT` and the leaf optical properties are expected to match when performing inversion over the full spectral domain covered by the leaf optical properties.
-The function `FitSpectralData` automatically harmonizes the spectral domain for `SpecPROSPECT` and for the leaf optical properties.
+The function `FitSpectralData` harmonizes the spectral domain for `SpecPROSPECT` and the leaf optical properties.
-`UserDomain` corresponding to the wavelengths of interest can also be provided in addition.
+A vector listing the wavelengths of interest can also be provided with `UserDomain`.
-Here the following R code aims at adjusting `SpecPROSPECT` based on the spectral domain covered by the leaf optical properties.
+The following R code adjusts `SpecPROSPECT` to the spectral domain of the leaf optical properties.

 ```r
 # Adjust spectral domain for SpecPROSPECT to fit leaf optical properties